King Creole: Critical reception

-About Presley's performance, Down Beat wrote: "Let it be noted that Elvis Presley's latest, King Creole, is his best picture thus far--comparatively speaking, of course.
+About Presley's performance, DownBeat wrote, "Let it be noted that Elvis Presley's latest, King Creole, is his best picture thus far--comparatively speaking, of course.
 Maybe about 10 more films (and as many drama coaches) from now Elvis might begin to get an inkling of what acting's all about."

-TV-Radio Mirror magazine praised Presley's acting over his past roles: "Elvis Presley does his strongest acting job so far.
+TV-Radio Mirror praised Presley's acting over his past roles: "Elvis Presley does his strongest acting job so far.
 Two years ago, Presley on the screen was a laughing stock.
-But nobody is laughing now".
+But nobody is laughing now."

 Meanwhile, The Monthly Film Bulletin criticized the violence depicted in the film and rated the movie a III, denoting poor, stating, "This entangled series of cliches, each with more unlikely motivation than the last, provides the most unattractive Presley vehicle so far.
-His numbers only offer intermittent relief from the calculated violence and viciousness, and he can do little to balance the disagreeable movie".
+His numbers only offer intermittent relief from the calculated violence and viciousness, and he can do little to balance the disagreeable movie."

 Commonweal lamented the lack of punishment to the main character for his actions, but praised the director for his influence on Presley:

 No doubt adults won't be moved much by "King Creole" one way or the other, but unfortunately teenage audiences may be taken in, especially since Danny is supposed to be a sympathetic character and at the end goes unpunished by the police for his crimes ...
 It must be said in favor of Director Michael Curtiz that he does succeed in getting Presley to act every now and then, but the cards are stacked in such an obvious manner against Danny that even Montgomery Clift couldn't have handled the role with conviction.